OmerRonen/epiTree/README.md

 3. path and name for the phenotype files *path.pheno*,
 4. path and name for the mapping files between genotype and phenotype subject IDs *path.key*.

-Note that there were a couple of genes which, by default, were excluded by the analysis and are specified in the file `/data/geneExclusionList.txt` and passed over to the script via the *path.excl* argument.
-However, none of those genes was present in the PrediXcan database `/data/gtex_v7_Skin_Sun_Exposed_Lower_leg_imputed_europeans_tw_0.5_signif.db` that was used for our red hair analysis.
+In our analysis, a small subset of genes were excluded and are specified in the file `/data/geneExclusionList.txt`.
+The path to this file is specified via the *path.excl* argument.
+However, none of those genes was present in the PrediXcan database `/data/gtex_v7_Skin_Sun_Exposed_Lower_leg_imputed_europeans_tw_0.5_signif.db` used for our red hair analysis.
 In practice, one can modify this file accordingly.

 #### Compute CART based PCS p-values on gene level

 For the candidate interactions from the previous step, we can now compute CART based PCS p-values, using the *test data* to evaluate their significane.
-Note that the this step also requires the *training data* from the previous step, as it is used to fit the individual CART components.
+Note that this step also requires the *training data* from the previous step, as it is used to fit the individual CART components.
 This is done in the following R script, which also computes standard p-values from logistic regression with a multiplicative interaction term for comparison, using the *glm* and *lmtest* R packages.
-As before, you will need to adapt the paths accordingly.
+As before, you will need to adjust the paths accordingly.

 `scripts/analysis_pcsPvalues_gene.R`